United States of America

 Food

 I LOVE American food!
 There are so many delicious things to try, especially for a picky eater like me.
-The country is too big to really cover it all, but I’ll mention a few of my favourite things here.
+The country is too big to cover it all, but I’ll mention a few of my favourite things here.

 For breakfast, a good old American choice is Pancakes.
 People also love a big breakfast full of Eggs, Bacon, Hash Browns, and Coffee.
-My favourite breakfast spot is at an ‘iHop’ restaurant.
-The servings are huge!

 When eating out, be aware that for any sit-down service, you need to tip 15-20% of the total bill.
 Waiters are paid below minimum wage, with the expectation that tips will bring them up to and beyond that point.
-I think it’s a horrible system, but it is what it is, and you need to tip at least 15% regardless of service quality.
+I think it’s a horrible system, but it is what it is, and you should tip at least 15% regardless of service quality.

 Drinks